Guide

 Explore Example Scenarios

-If one or more of these profiles feels relevant, the next step is to explore the use cases page.
-It walks through hypothetical situations and shows how Baseline Scan creation, PreFlight checks, Compare runs, and Repair planning can help address specific problems.
+If one or more of these profiles feels relevant, explore the use cases page.
+It walks through realistic scenarios and shows how baseline establishment, preflight checks, compare runs, and repair planning apply in practice.

 Crypto & Blockchain